What is the Secondary School curriculum?

 Stamford has adopted American standards-based curriculum, based on the rigorous and proven American Education Reaches Out (AERO) and Common Core Plus standards.
 These are explored using an inquiry-based approach to prepare students for the rigor of the IBDP* as well as nurturing curiosity and problem-solving needed for post-academic success.

-The Middle School at Stamford is a special place where students begin to transition from the heavily transdisciplinary nature of Elementary studies to a blend of interdisciplinary and subject-specific areas of learning.
-In Grades 6-8, education begins to increase in complexity, and so students begin to dive deeper into subject-specific content, skills, and concepts.
+The Middle School at Stamford American is a special place where students begin to transition from the heavily transdisciplinary nature of Elementary studies to a blend of interdisciplinary and subject-specific areas of learning.
+In grades 6-8, education begins to increase in complexity, and so students begin to dive deeper into subject-specific content, skills, and concepts.
 This is complemented with continued attention on developing the whole child through our advisory program and use of the Second Step curriculum for social-emotional learning development.